Spoiler: no one has that much imagination.

 - Different layout options

-- Visual inspiration
+- Seasonal inspiration photos

-Yes, it costs money.
 But so does having an empty calendar.

-How To Actually Show Your Space
+How to Actually Show Your Space

-Set up mini-vignettes that show:
+Set up mini-vignettes that help couples see the venue in action.

 - Ceremony seating options